adheeb2/learn-ci-cd-with-jenkins-docker/day1/README.md

 ---

-## 🎉 Result
+## Result

-Congratulations 🎊 — Jenkins is now fully configured and running locally on Docker!
+Congratulations user — Jenkins is now fully configured and running locally on Docker!
 You're ready to start creating your first Jenkins jobs and pipelines.

 ---

-🔖 **Tags:** #Jenkins #Docker #CI/CD #DevOps #JenkinsPipeline